-The measured ratio of signal to (noise + distortion) at the output of the ADC.
+This is the measured ratio of signal to (noise + distortion) at the output of the ADC.
 The signal is the rms amplitude of the fundamental.
-Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f_s/2$), excluding dc.
+Noise is the sum of all nonfundamental signals up to half the sampling frequency (fs/2), excluding dc.
 The ratio is dependent on the number of quantization levels in the digitization process; the more levels, the smaller the quantization noise.
-The theoretical signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by
+The theoretical signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by the following:

-Signal-to-(Noise + Distortion) = (6.02N + 1.76) dB
+Signal-to-(Noise + Distortion) = (6.02N + 1.76)dB.

-Thus, for a 12-bit converter, this is 74 dB.
+Thus for a 12-bit converter, this is 74 dB; and for a 10-bit converter, this is 62 dB.